 In Voegelin book Listening to noise and silence, she discusses a liminal quality found in listening.
-She describes listening as an experience of our perception producing objectivity from the subjective listening position.
-Objective thought is what we take to be the objective world (for example a computer screen, the table etc.) A subjective thought is what we take to be our narrative thinking or imagination, (for example the thoughts you have while listening.
+She describes listening as an experience of our perception.
+The listener produces objectivity from the subjective listening position.
+Objective thought is what we take to be the objective world.
+For example a computer screen, the table etc. A subjective thought is what we take to be our narrative thinking or imagination.
+For example the thoughts you have while listening.

 copyright © Olsen 2018

 I consider soundscapes create an experience that opens up the possibilities of in-between-ness.
 Within an immersive soundscape, a dynamic interplay of in-between categories happens, for example, cause and event, objectivity and subjectivity and feelings in-between the strange and the familiar.
-The In-between categories found in sonic realities are not fixed points, for example; in-between presence and absence, our perception moves or flows in-between these two points.
+The In-between categories found in sonic realities are not fixed points, for example; in-between presence and absence.
+Our perception moves or flows in-between these two points.